 Establish authorization by saving the connection.

-For more details, see the article on scheduling connections.
+For more details, see Scheduling Connections.

 Import data into BlueConic

 This is where you configure what Oracle Responsys data should be imported into BlueConic.
 An import goal defines how to enrich BlueConic profile with data imported from Oracle Responsys.
-Add multiple import goals by clicking the [Add goal] button.
+Add multiple import goals by clicking the Add goal button.
 Follow the numbered steps to set up an import goal.

 Only known profiles that are part of the configured segment will be imported.
 So, if a record exists in Oracle Responsys but there is no corresponding profile in the BlueConic segment, that record will not be imported.

-2. Select a segment for the import
+- Select a segment for the import.

 Select the BlueConic segment that profiles need to be in in order to have their data enriched with data from Oracle Responsys.